memparanoid/redoubt/README.md

 - **Guaranteed zeroization**: Memory is wiped using compiler barriers that prevent optimization
 - **OS-level protections**: On Linux, the master key lives in a memory page protected by `prctl` and `mlock`, inaccessible to non-root memory dumps
 - **Field-level encryption**: Decrypt only what you need, minimizing exposure time

-### Forensic validation

-Redoubt's zeroization guarantees are validated through memory dump analysis.
-We test that sensitive data from `RedoubtVec`, `RedoubtString`, `RedoubtArray`, and AEAD keys leave no traces in core dumps after being dropped or reallocated.

-See [forensics/README.md](forensics/README.md) for detailed analysis results and testing methodology.

 ## Platform support